The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Introduction

 \subsection{Contribution of this work}

 This paper presents and analyzes a new algorithm which enables the combinatorial computation of 2D Euclidean Voronoi diagrams of point sites, where each cell is computed independently of the other ones.
-In fact, even portions of the same cell can be computed independently of other portions.
+This algorithm, which is called ``the projector algorithm'', can in fact compute even portions of the same cell independently of other portions.
 Parallel implementation is therefore naturally supported.
-The algorithm is significantly different from previous ones and some of the involved concepts are in the spirit of linear programming and optics.
-In contrast to many algorithms, the sites can form any configuration (no ``general position'' assumption to avoid degenerate cases is made).
-A new combinatorial structure for representing the cells (and any convex polytope) is described along the way, and the computation of the corresponding Delaunay graph (Delaunay triangulation) is obtained almost automatically.
-The time complexity of the algorithm, as a serial one (one processing unit) for the whole diagram, is bounded above by $O(n^2)$.
-This upper bound on the time complexity is better than the one of the naive algorithm and it is not known to be tight.
-The actual behavior is in fact more or less linear when the sites are distributed uniformly.
+The algorithm is significantly different from previous ones and some of the involved concepts in it are in the spirit of linear programming and optics.
+In contrast to many known algorithms in the theory of Voronoi diagrams, the sites given as an input to our algorithm do not need to be in a ``general position'' in order to avoid degenerate cases.
+A new combinatorial structure for representing the cells - and actually any convex polytope - is described along the way, and the computation of the corresponding Delaunay graph (Delaunay triangulation) is obtained almost automatically.
+The time complexity of the algorithm, as a serial one (one processing unit) for the whole diagram, is $O(n^2)$.
+This upper bound on the time complexity is better than the one of the naive algorithm and it is not proved to be tight, i.e., to be $\Theta(n^2)$ (see Subsections \bref{subsec:TimeComplexityComparison}--\bref{subsec:CommonScenarious} for further discussion on this issue).
+The actual behavior is in fact more or less linear when the sites are distributed uniformly (see also Theorem \bref{thm:CorrectnessOfTheAlg} below).
 It should be emphasized that this paper is theoretical.
-Issues related to implementation and experimental results will be discussed elsewhere.
+Issues related to implementation and experimental results are planned to be discussed elsewhere.